AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges: Discussion and Implications

 For researchers, the practices and challenges we identified also have implications in the context of AI agentic systems.
-AI agentic systems that decompose complex tasks into smaller subgoals~\cite{khot2022decomposed} and methodically explore different solution paths~\cite{yao2023tree} have attracted increasing attention as large language models advance.
-Although our study did not directly examine the safe development of agentic systems, we suggest that many of the challenges we identified are relevant to the development of such systems.
+AI agentic systems that decompose complex tasks into smaller subgoals~\citep{khot2022decomposed} and methodically explore different solution paths~\citep{yao2023tree} have attracted increasing attention as large language models advance.
+Although our study did not directly examine the development of agentic systems, we suggest that many of the challenges we identified are relevant to the development of such systems.
 For example, each subtask relying on a single model may face issues such as poor documentation, difficulty in monitoring and maintenance, and a lack of detailed, well-suited benchmark evaluations.
 However, these challenges could be amplified when multiple components are combined.
 For instance, iterative improvements to one model could inadvertently impact the behaviour of another, raising additional concerns about the interoperability and coordination of subtasks.
-This boundary erosion and entanglement of ML models are identified as hidden technical debt in machine learning systems~\cite{sculley2015hidden}.
-Additionally, Model Context Protocol (MCP)~\cite{hou2025model} emerged as a way for LLMs to interact with external tool.
-The engineering practices in the interface design and carried information will impact the overall safety of the agentic AI systems.
-Therefore, unique practices and challenges specific to agentic systems should be investigated in future studies.
+This boundary erosion and entanglement of ML models are identified as hidden technical debt in machine learning systems~\citep{sculley2015hidden}.
+Additionally, Model Context Protocol (MCP)~\citep{hou2025model} emerged as a way for LLMs to interact with external tool.
+The engineering practices in the interface design and carried information, , such as the provision of explicit agent guidance files or skills configurations, will impact the overall reliability and safety of the agentic AI systems.
+Therefore, unique practices and challenges specific to agentic systems should be investigated in future studies to ensure comprehensive AI safety.